The Science Behind EMDR: How It Works and Why

 The Specific Role of Eye Movements

 Some studies suggest that the bilateral stimulation is essential to EMDR’s effectiveness, while others indicate that the broader EMDR protocol might work even without this component.
-Research continues to explore exactly how and why bilateral stimulation contributes to healing.
+Research continues to explore exactly how and why bilateral stimulation contributes to processing.

 Individual Differences in Response